13 Gift Basket Entrepreneurs Confess

 Celeste Yakawonis of Maine Made Gift Baskets tries to remember:

-I’ve been making baskets for 18 years now, I can hardly remember my first year in business.
+I can hardly remember my first year in business it was so long ago.
 I do remember the biggest mistake was not realizing that at the holiday, companies run out of products , and I did not have a good source for baskets.
 I got through it by going to a local floral wholesaler and getting baskets.
 Then I looked for local products to use and I probably got some items from Imperial Foods.
 I spent the second year researching wholesale companies and the baskets were much better.
 There were probably forums, but the connection and resources to something like your group weren’t readily available like they are today.

 Mistake #7 – Creating what she thought her customers wanted but didn’t